 This webpage explores Australia's laws, including guardianship law, relating to withholding and withdrawing life-sustaining treatment from adults who have capacity, and those who do not.
-Visit our webpage on Children and end of life decision-making for information about medical treatment decisions for children under 18 years of age.
+Visit Children and end of life decision-making for information about medical treatment decisions for children under 18 years of age.

 Legality of withholding and withdrawing life-sustaining treatment